Art Skool Co-op, 1 Oct 2017. Poster, 29.7 x 21 cm.

 2013-2014 Manchester

-DIY Art School Manchester is “a survival tactic” by Manchester Metropolitan University graduates.
-The school provides a support network for recent graduates.
-A platform for recent graduates and emerging artists to critique and develop their work.
-Its framework is in a constant state of flux depending on what graduates need and want from the network.
+DIY Art School Manchester was “a survival tactic” by Manchester Metropolitan University graduates.
+The school provided a platform and support network for recent graduates and emerging artists to critique and develop their work.
+Its framework was in a constant state of flux depending on what graduates required from the network.

 Engine ChatChat